 Collecting imagery with a standalone 360° mobile mapping camera, which also gathers geo-referenced points is the perfect solution.
 When visiting unmapped communities, getting the best data upfront saves time and resources and limits the need for quality assurance from volunteer contributions.

-Improvements from previous mobile mapping systems, the Mosaic cameras possess an innovative design that allows for an easier, faster, and significantly cheaper way of collecting highly accurate street-level imagery so that we get more of the global community mapped.
+Mosaic cameras are an improvement over previous mobile mapping systems.
+Their innovative design allows for an easier, faster, and significantly cheaper way of collecting highly accurate street-level imagery, enabling us to map more of the global community.

 Our Mosaic 51 camera is a robust, high-resolution 360° camera with the below outstanding features: